tdlib/td/example/README.md

 TDLib can be used from the Objective-C programming language through [JSON](https://github.com/tdlib/td#using-json) interface and can be linked statically or dynamically.

 See [example/ios](https://github.com/tdlib/td/tree/master/example/ios) for an example of building TDLib for iOS, watchOS, tvOS, and macOS.

+<a name="rust"></a>
+## Using TDLib in Rust projects

+TDLib can be used from the Rust programming language through the [JSON](https://github.com/tdlib/td#using-json) interface.

+See [rust-tdlib](https://github.com/lattenwald/rust-tdlib) for an example of TDLib Rust bindings.

+<a name="Erlang"></a>
+## Using TDLib in Erlang projects

+TDLib can be used from the Erlang programming language through the [JSON](https://github.com/tdlib/td#using-json) interface.

+See [erl-tdlib](https://github.com/lattenwald/erl-tdlib) for an example of TDLib Erlang bindings.

 <a name="php"></a>
 ## Using TDLib in PHP projects